Marigold Care Guide: Top Tips for Vibrant Blooms

 Plant Overview

-Marigolds have a bushy growth habit, with species ranging from 6 inches to 3 feet tall.
-Their flowers can be single or double, in hues of yellow, orange, and red.
-The foliage is typically dark green with a slightly aromatic scent.
+Marigolds, belonging to the Tagetes genus in the Asteraceae family, are native to the Americas, particularly Mexico and Central America.
+These vibrant flowers are known for their bright colors and pest-repelling properties, making them a popular choice in gardens worldwide.
+Marigolds exhibit a bushy growth habit, with heights ranging from 6 inches to 3 feet, and their flowers can be single or double, showcasing hues of yellow, orange, and red.
+The foliage is typically dark green and has a slightly aromatic scent.

 Optimal Growing Conditions